TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 `props:` The block's properties, which are stored in a set of key/value pairs and specify how the block looks and behaves.
 Different block types have different props - see [Block Types & Properties](/docs/block-types) for more.

-`content:` The block's content, represented as an array of `InlineContent` objects.
+`content:` The block's rich text content, represented as an array of `InlineContent` objects.
 This does not include content from any nested blocks.
 For more information on `InlineContent` objects, visit [Inline Content](/docs/inline-content).

 `children:` Any blocks nested inside the block.
 The nested blocks are also represented using `Block` objects.